Housing need in Honduras

 Habitat for Humanity started operations in Honduras in 1989 and received legal status in 1993.
 Its national office is in San Pedro Sula, and it has seven regional offices covering about 70 municipalities.

 For more information about the work of Habitat for Humanity, International, please click here.
+To learn more about Habitat in Honduras, link here.

 The WCHFH Tithe